learn-co-curriculum/python-advanced-dictionaries-dictionaryball/README.md

 * The `team_name` key points to a string of the team name.
-* The `colors` key points to an array of strings that are that team's colors.
+* The `colors` key points to a list of strings that are that team's colors.
 * The `players` key points to a dictionary of players whose names (as strings) are the keys to a dictionary containing their stats.
 The values for each player's names and their stats can be found in the table below.
 The stats keys should be formatted like this:
     * `number`
     * `shoe`